Erkan-Yilmaz/The-G.O.D-project/README.md

 How this will work?
 Technically - Overview
 ------------------------------------------

-This is the first iteration, so don't expect too much about it.
+This is the first iteration, so don't expect too much from it.

 Since the whole idea is to take action and propose viable solutions to real society problems we thought that, basically:

-* The application will ask questions and suggests two solutions, voter choose his favorite.
+* The application will ask questions and suggest two solutions, voter chooses her favorite.
-* The application calculate the most favorite solution.
+* The application calculates the most favorite solution.

 If you want to propose new solutions, the forum at http://godproject.devlabmtl.org/discussions/ will take your suggestions, people can add comments and at some point, moderators could modify